Manifolds of Triangulations, braid groups of manifolds and the groups $\Gamma_{n}^{k}$: Introduction

-The idea of this work comes from the second named author, and the third named author defined the constructions of $\Gamma_n^k$, $k\ge 5$, given in Section~\ref{sect:Gamma_nk_construction}. \\
+The idea of this work comes from the second named author, and the third named author defined the constructions of $\Gamma_n^k$, $k\ge 5$, given in \cref{sect:Gamma_nk_construction}. \\

-The authors are very grateful to S.~Kim for extremely useful discussions and comments. \\
+\begin{acknowledgement} The authors are very grateful to S.~Kim for extremely useful discussions and comments.

-The first named author was supported by the program ``Leading Scientific Schools'' (grant no. NSh-6399.2018.1, Agreement No. 075-02-2018-867) and by the Russian Foundation for Basic Research (grant No. 19-01-00775-a).
-The second named author was supported by the Laboratory of Topology and Dynamics, Novosibirsk State University (grant No. 14.Y26.31.0025 of the government of the Russian Federation).
-The third named author was supported by the program ``Leading Scientific Schools'' (grant no. NSh-6399.2018.1, Agreement No. 075-02-2018-867) and by the Russian Foundation for Basic Research (grant No. 18-01-00398-a).
+The first named author was supported by the Russian Foundation for Basic Research (grant No.~19-01-00775-a, grant No.~20-51-53022).
+The second named author was supported by the Russian Foundation for Basic Research (grant No.~20-51-53022, grant No.~19-51-51004).
+The third named author was supported by the Russian Foundation for Basic Research (grant No.~18-01-00398-a, grant No.~19-51-51004).
+The work of V.O.M. was also funded by the development program of the Regional Scientific and Educational Mathematical Center of the Volga Federal District, agreement No.~075-02-2020. \end{acknowledgement}